Cabinet Members & Staff

 Representative Kristey Williams has served in the Kansas House since 2015.
 Her professional experiences include teaching secondary science, serving as mayor of Augusta, spearheading and fundraising for three major community projects, and serving as the House K-12 Education Budget Chair.
 She holds a bachelor’s degree in biology and a master’s in curriculum and instruction from the University of Kansas.

 Dinah Sykes is a Kansas State Senator and advocate for public education.
 Initially skeptical about running for office, she was inspired to take action after hearing the voices of frustrated Kansans who felt their concerns were ignored.
-As a first-time candidate, she won a State Senate race and in her first term, helped repeal the Brownback tax experiment, restore funding for public education, and invest in early childhood programs.
 Sykes advocates for affordable healthcare, a strong public education system, and more efficient governance.
 A wife, mother, and fierce supporter of children and education she is committed to making government work for the people with courage, compassion, and common sense.
 Dinah is currently serving in her third term in the Kansas Senate and second term as Senate Minority Leader.
 Prior to her election in 2016, she ran her own business as a personal chef and worked in higher education as a development officer.

 Ex-Officio Members